liehaoli/liehaoli/README.md

   - 🏀 **Hobbies**:
       - Basketball of course, Aha, I can dunk anyway.
       - Interesting knowledge is all I need!
       - Playing Electronic Games!
-What about Residen Evil Series?
+What about Resident Evil Series?
   - 📫 **How to reach me**:
       - **Email**: [liehao@buaa.edu.cn](mailto:liehao@buaa.edu.cn)
       - **Bilibili**: AI的豪